 However, this doesn't mean the entire country is a free-for-all.
 Those border regulations are at a national level.
 Once you're in the country, different states and regions have their own regulations, including testing requirements which were dropped at a national level on April 18.

 What's on offer

 Are you looking for wild open spaces?
 World-class beaches?
 A thrumming food and drinks scene?
 Australia has all of that in spades.
 From Uluru to the Sydney Opera House, its icons span the Outback to the cities, sacred spaces to cultural centers.
-Plus, of course, there's laidback, beach-driven lifestyle in spades.
+Plus, of course, there's that laidback, beach-driven lifestyle.

 Who can go